educrot/SPOCK/README.rst

 Contributing
 ---------------------
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Suggestions are welcome and feel free to open an issue if you see a bug.

 License
 ---------------------